Many persons have written to me asking for advice on how

 Look for a breadth

 to the psychologists education and training.
-And be sure to evaluate
+Also, be sure to evaluate

 and candidness with which you are treated.
 You can really put the